Rutaab3/BridgeX/README.md

 ---

-**Built with ❤️ by the BridgeX Team | Connecting the past to the future, one span at a time.**
+**Built with passion by the BridgeX Team | Connecting the past to the future, one span at a time.**